rainydevzz/Barri/readme.md

 CREATE TABLE IF NOT EXISTS warnsys (guild TEXT PRIMARY KEY, mutelimit INTEGER, kicklimit INTEGER, banlimit INTEGER, onspam BOOLEAN, duration INTEGER);
 ```

+This statement will create a schema that matches the details in `schema.prisma`.

 #### Config Files

 Navigate to `/src/example.cfg.json` and replace "BOT TOKEN HERE" with your bot token.\